sky-uk/osprey/README.md

 - `osprey serve auth`

 ### `osprey serve cluster-info`
-Starts an instance of the osprey serve that will create a webserver that is capable of returning cluster information.
+Starts an instance of the Osprey serve that will create a webserver that is capable of returning cluster information.
 In this mode, authentication is disabled.
 This endpoint is used for service discovery for an osprey target.

-This endpoint (`/cluster-info`) will return the api-server URL and the CA for the api-server.
+This endpoint (`/cluster-info`) will return the API server URL and the CA for the API server.

 In this mode, the required flags are:

-- `apiServerCA`, the path to the api-server CA (defaults to `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`) which is the default location of the CA when running inside a kubernetes cluster.
+- `apiServerCA`, the path to the API server CA (defaults to `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`) which is the default location of the CA when running inside a Kubernetes cluster.
-- `apiServerURL`, the api-server URL to return to the osprey client
+- `apiServerURL`, the API server URL to return to the Osprey client

-Note that since v2.5.0 osprey client can fetch the CA cert directly from the API server without needing a deployment of osprey server.
+Note that since v2.5.0 Osprey client can fetch the CA cert directly from the API server without needing a deployment of Osprey server.

 ### `osprey serve auth`
 Starts an instance of the osprey server that will listen for authentication